Blast Your Glutes With This At-Home Workout

 Now that your glutes are warm, let’s work them out!

 Squats are the number one exercise for burning fat, increasing lean muscle, shaping your glutes, and improving your mobility, balance, and strength.

 Adding in the jump/power element to the traditional squat will improve total body strength as they fire up your nervous system to allow hip extension of your hamstrings and glutes.

-Begin with your feet slightly wider than hip width apart and flex your hips back (when performing body weight squats: swing your arms back as your hips go back into squat).
+Begin with your feet slightly wider than hip-width apart and flex your hips back (when performing bodyweight squats: swing your arms back as your hips go back into a squat).
 Immediately shift to hip extension and explode up. (for bodyweight version: arms swing forward as you extend hips to jump).

 Once your front thigh is parallel to the floor, push upward (but still leaning forward from the hips) until your left knee is almost extended.

 You can use a barbell or hold a dumbbell in each hand to maximize your glute strength & shape.
 Perform 3 sets of 12 repetitions per leg.